Veeramae Vaagai Soodum: Plot

 Porus learns about his sister's death, which devastates him and his family.
 Guna surrenders in court, alleging that he killed her.
-Porus later discovers that Faizal's and Dwaraka's deaths are not chronological, so he investigates in his way.
+Porus later discovers that Faizal's and Dwaraka's deaths are not chronological, so he investigates in his own way.
 Porus goes after each gang member involved in Nedunchezhiyan's crime network to find the conspirators behind Dwaraka's and Faizal's deaths, but Nedunchezhiyan kills each gang member, including Ravi.
-Porus requests a hacker to check Faizal's phone, where he uncovers some brutal murders orchestrated by Nedunchezhiyan, including Guna's death.
+Porus requests a hacker to check Faizal's phone, where Porus uncovers some brutal murders orchestrated by Nedunchezhiyan, including Guna's death.

-After analyzing the day when Dwaraka got kidnapped, Porus finds out that Divya was to be abducted by Ela.
-Nedunchezhiyan and his men discover this through Ela's friends and kill Divya despite Porus's intervention.
-At the hospital, the hacker retrieves the recording from Faizal's phone, where Porus learns about facts leading to Dwaraka's death.
-Nedunchezhiyan hears the recording through his henchman Mike and kidnaps Ponnuswamy, where he tells Porus to hand over the recording in exchange for his father.
-Porus brings the recording, where he gets thrashed by the gang.
+After analysing the day when Dwaraka was kidnapped, Porus finds out that Divya was to be abducted by Ela.
+Nedunchezhiyan and his men realise this through Ela's friends and kill Divya despite Porus's intervention.
+At the hospital, the hacker retrieves the recording from Faizal's phone, where Porus learns about the facts leading to Dwaraka's death.
+Nedunchezhiyan hears the recording through his henchman Mike and kidnaps Ponnuswamy, telling Porus to hand over the recording in exchange for his father.

-However, Porus retaliates by thrashing Nedunchezhiyan's gang and killing Ela.
+Porus brings the recording, but gets thrashed by the gang.
+However, he retaliates by thrashing Nedunchezhiyan's gang and killing Ela.
 Porus brings Selvam to Nedunchezhiyan and tells him to avenge Guna's death.
 Selvam kills Nedunchezhiyan and his men with a chainsaw, while Porus leaves the factory with his father.
-With the help of Divya's devastated father Raghupathi, Porus stuffs a dead Nedunchezhiyan and Ela into a meat grinder and feeds their flesh to crocodiles in a zoo where Raghupathi works, thus leaving no evidence about their deaths.
+With the help of Divya's devastated father, Raghupathi, Porus feeds their flesh to crocodilesin a zoo where Raghupathi works, thus leaving no evidence about their deaths.
 After this, Porus gets appointed as an IPS officer and secretly gives money to Parishuddam's son for hospital treatment.